Serial-Comma/obsidian-notes/H1 Economics/Factors affecting supply.md

 ### Price of goods in joint supply
 Goods in joint supply are when the production of one good leads to the production of another good.
 Increase in supply for one good → Increase in supply for the other good

+Example: Beef and leather are in joint supply because slaughtered cows provide both beef and leather.
+Price of beef increases → Increase in _Qs_ of